GENERALLY SPEAKING THERE ARE THREE MAJOR TYPES OF RECONSTRUCTIVE SURGERY.

 Breast reduction surgery may require one to two night stay in hospital.

-Larger reconstructive surgery such as TRAM Flaps or Latissimus Dorsi flaps are more complex and extensive surgeries, and require longer stays in hospital and often more complicated pain relief.
+Larger reconstructive surgery such as TRAM/DIEP Flaps or Latissimus Dorsi flaps are more complex and extensive surgeries, and require longer stays in hospital and often more complicated pain relief.

 You will be given pain relief during your operation with the aim of having you comfortable when you wake in recovery.
 If you have any discomfort please let the nursing staff know, so that they can give you further pain relief if you need it.

-In the case of more extensive reconstructive surgery, you may require something called a PCA.
+In the case of more extensive reconstructive surgery, you may require a PCA.
 PCA stands for Patient Controlled Analgesia.
 It is a small computer device that delivers pain relief into your drip when you press a button.
-The best way to make a PCA work well is to start using it when ever you begin to get pain.
+The best way to make a PCA work well is to start using it whenever you begin to feel pain.
 This way you can keep your pain under control rather than waiting till the pain is problem then trying to treat it.
-After 24 -48 hours we can generally convert you pain relief to oral tablets as above.
+After 24 -48 hours we will convert your pain relief to oral tablets as above.